-2021 "Say-on-Pay" Vote Results
+2022 "Say-on-Pay" Vote Results

-At our 2021 annual meeting of stockholders, 96.4% of the votes cast (excluding abstentions and broker non-votes) were in favor of our advisory resolution regarding the compensation of our NEOs.
-The
+At our 2022 annual meeting of stockholders, 94.7% of the votes cast (excluding abstentions and broker non-votes) were in favor of our advisory resolution regarding the compensation of our NEOs.

-Compensation Committee believes this affirms the stockholders' support of the Company's pay-for-performance philosophy with respect to executive compensation and, in particular, the decision to adopt a formulaic approach for our annual incentive and LTI programs which began in 2020 and will continue for the foreseeable future.
-No specific changes were made to the compensation program for NEOs as a direct response to the result of the vote conducted in 2021.
+Consistent with prior years, the Compensation Committee believes the Company's pay-for-performance philosophy with respect to executive compensation resonates with our stockholders including, in particular, the decision to adopt a formulaic approach for our annual incentive and LTI programs which began in 2020 and will continue for the foreseeable future.
+No specific changes were made to the compensation program for NEOs as a direct response to the result of the vote conducted in 2022.
 The Compensation Committee will continue to consider the results of future advisory votes on executive compensation and periodically reach out to our large institutional stockholders for input on our compensation programs.

-2021 Compensation Program
+2022 Compensation Program